Amex Green Card review

 Signing up for credit cards through partner links earns us a commission.
 Terms apply to the offers listed on this page.
 Here’s our full advertising policy: How we make money.

 It offers statement credits toward a CLEAR membership, LoungeBuddy and the ability to earn lots of valuable Membership Rewards points on travel-related purchases like hotels, subways and restaurants — perks you expect from the top travel credit cards.

 Let’s dive into the details of what the Amex Green Card has to offer.

 Amex Green Card review

-You can earn 30,000 Membership Rewards points after you spend $2,000 on purchases on your new Amex Green Card in your first three months of account opening.
+You can earn 45,000 Membership Rewards points after you spend $2,000 on purchases on your new Amex Green Card in your first six months of card membership.